SmarterApp/smarterapp.github.io/documents/HowToPostDocumentsOnSmarterApp.md

 To install a copy of Jekyll on your local computer, [follow the instructions here.](https://help.github.com/articles/using-jekyll-with-pages)

+By default, Jekyll will render your site to the "_site" directory.
+This directory should *not* be checked into Git or GitHub so edit your ".gitignore" file to exclude it from Git's attention.

 To create a fork, read on...

 ## Forking SmarterApp.org